G5JDA/SOTAtoADIF/README.md

 Convert SOTA database CSV logs to ADIF.
 Including enrichment from SOTA API summit data.

 Specifically intended to produce ADIF files that can be easily uploaded to LoTW using TQSL.
-Contrary to what many people seem to believe, you do not need a station location in TQSL for every single summit!
+Contrary to what many people seem to believe, **you do not need a station location in TQSL for every single summit!**
 As long as you have not changed the default TQSL settings, the locator from the ADIF QSO will be used.
 The remaining caveat is your callsign must imply the DXCC entity you operated from.

 Designed for `Python >= 3.10, urllib3 >= 2`.

-## TODO
+## TODO for v1.0.0 release
-- [ ] Squash all commits and force push to main
 - [ ] Write basic how to use docs into README
-- [ ] Add proper error handling so user feedback is useful
-- [ ] Create Wiki on GitHub for more detailed docs
+- [ ] Create Wiki on GitHub for more detailed docs - e.g. how to use with TQSL
 - [ ] Make big disclaimer / notice that callsign must = single DXCC
 (and CQ/ITU zones but these can be set to NONE if not) otherwise not acceptable for LoTW upload.
   - [ ] maybe also make CLI prompt to agree to this caveat